NS-5G/muti/README.md

 # muti
-muti is a private cloud storage, it will provide object store, block storage and POSIX file system interfaces.
+muti is a private cloud storage, it will provide object store, block device and POSIX file system interfaces.